Konstantin Kisin: Podcasting

 Since April 2018, Kisin has been co-presenter with Francis Foster of Triggernometry, a YouTube channel and podcast.
 The primary format of the show is the prerecorded interview; the show brands itself as holding "honest conversations with fascinating people", and has been described as "anti-woke" by The Times.
-Guests have included Reform UK leader Nigel Farage, Jordan Peterson, Ben Shapiro, Stephen Fry Sam Harris, Piers Morgan, Tommy Robinson and Israeli Prime Minister Benjamin Netanyahu.
+Guests have included Nigel Farage, Jordan Peterson, Ben Shapiro, Stephen Fry, Sam Harris, Deborah Frances-White, Piers Morgan, Tommy Robinson, Hasan Piker and Prime Minister of Israel Benjamin Netanyahu.

 A 2023 interview with Neil deGrasse Tyson on the subject of "Have We Lost Trust in Science?" was widely reported upon both by other YouTube channels and the mainstream media because of Tyson's statements on the subject of transgender rights.

 Stand-up comedy

 In 2019 Kisin took his show Orwell That Ends Well to the Edinburgh Festival Fringe to mixed reviews.
-The Daily Telegraph included the show in its list of best comedy shows of the Edinburgh Festival, The Student described it as "hilarious and refreshing," while Fest Magazine called it "ill-considered, reactionary nonsense," and The Jewish Chronicle described Kisin as an "antagonist" and rated the show 2 out of 5.
+The Daily Telegraph included the show in its list of best comedy shows of the Edinburgh Festival, The Student described it as "hilarious and refreshing", while Fest Magazine called it "ill-considered, reactionary nonsense", and The Jewish Chronicle described Kisin as an "antagonist" and rated the show 2 out of 5.